 —From Brandywine Workshop and Archives records

-Born in East Los Angeles, artist Leo Limón studied at the Otis/Parsons Arts Institute (now Otis College of Art and Design), Los Angeles.
+Leo Limón is an artist and community activist who lives and works in Los Angeles.
+He was born in East Los Angeles and studied at the Otis/Parsons Arts Institute (now Otis College of Art and Design), Los Angeles.

 22" x 30"